 Halloween and Fall activities may still look a little different from pre-pandemic.
 But I hope that won’t stop you from celebrating this fall!
 If you’re still not comfortable with crowds or collecting candy from strangers than opt to do something at home.

 Every Fall/Halloween my family and I take in all things pumpkin and spooky, from pumpkin patches to trick or treating.
-Although this year will look a little different for us on October 31, we are opting to skip trick or treating and have a Halloween party.
+This year we’ll be enjoying trick or treating and all the festivities.